Select Page

 Most people are familiar with the term Type A Personality first described by cardiologists Freidman and Rosenman in the 1950s, which revealed that Type A behavior can double the risk for coronary heart disease.

-Astonishingly, the doctors began studying this trait after noticing that some of their chairs in the waiting room had been work down at the edge of the seat.
+Astonishingly, the doctors began studying this trait after noticing that some of their chairs in the waiting room had been worn down at the edge of the seat.

 Below is a summary of some of their findings.
 If I am honest, I notice many of these traits in myself: